BOOKS – PUBLISHED

 • Challenge for Change: Activist Documentary at the National Film Board of Canada (Montreal and Kingston: McGill-Queen’s University Press, 2010), Co-edited with Thomas Waugh and Michael Brendan Baker

-• The Cultural Politics of the Hot Docs Film Festival, Montreal and Kingston: McGill-Queen’s University Press
+• Buying In, Selling Out, Doing Good: The Cultural Politics of Documentary at the Hot Docs Film Festival (McGill-Queen’s University Press)

-• Documentary Film Festivals: History, Politics, Industry, Co-edited with Aida Vallejo
+• Documentary Film Festivals: History, Politics, Challenges, co-edited with Aida Vallejo (Palgrave Macmillan)

 ACADEMIC CHAPTERS, ARTICLES, INTERVIEWS

-• “The Program is Political: Documentary, Festivals and the Politics of Programming,” In InsUrgent Media from the Front: A Global Media Activism Reader, Indiana University Press, Stephen Charbonneau and Christopher Robe (eds.), forthcoming
+• [forthcoming] “The Program is Political: Documentary, Festivals and the Politics of Programming” in InsUrgent Media from the Front: A Global Media Activism Reader, Stephen Charbonneau and Christopher Robe (eds.), Bloomington: Indiana University Press.

-• “Interview with Ezra Winton, Director of Programming at Cinema Politica,” Special Dossier on Documentary Festivals, as part of Special Issue, Other Networks: Expanding Filim Festival Perspectives, Synoptique, Vol. 3, No. 2, Fall 2015.
+• “Interview with Ezra Winton, Director of Programming at Cinema Politica,” Robbins, Papagena and Viviane Saglier, Special Dossier on Documentary Festivals, as part of Special Issue, Other Networks: Expanding Filim Festival Perspectives, Synoptique, Vol. 3, No. 2, Fall 2015.

 • “Canadian Cultural Policy in the Age of Media Abundance: Old Challenges, New Technologies,” Co-authored with Ira Wagman, In Mediascapes: New Patterns in Canadian Communications, 3rd and 4th editions, Nelson Education, 2012; 2009.